dylankane/Match-It/README.md

 - **Instructions Area**

 Below the game board area, there is an instruction area.
 Where there is a brief description of the rules and outline of the game.
-This can be accessed by clicking the how to play link below the game board which will scroll the page down to the instuctions area, or manually scroll down. this section takes up the whole window, in kepping with the header and game board area, splitting the page into 3 distinct areas.
-The instructions are simple and easy to understand without too mush information.
+This can be accessed by clicking the "how to play" link below the game board which will scroll the page down to the instuctions area, or they can manually scroll down.
+This section takes up the whole window, in kepping with the header and game board area, splitting the page into 3 distinct areas.
+The instructions are simple and easy to understand without too much information.

 ![Instructions area](documentation/instructions.png)

 - **Footer**

 At the bottom of the instructions area there is a small symbol of a 'V' which when clicked will scroll the page down to a simple and small footer, in an alternating background colour to the previous sections.
 This footer states who the creater of the game is.
 The name 'Dylan kane' is also a clickable link, linking the user to my github account.
-This highlights like all the other clickable text on the site with a dashed black bottom border.
-It is not pointed out as a link or what it links to on purpose as it is meant for the user who is interested in the game, who made it and how it was created.
+This highlights like all the other clickable text on the site when hovered, with a dashed black bottom border.
+It is not pointed out as a link or what it links to on purpose as it is meant for the type user who is interested in the game, who made it and how it was created, to find it.

 Below this at the very bottom of the footer is a message 'enjoy' followed by an old school image created by special characters.